 I have an existing concrete walkway/patio in pretty good shape.
 Can I lay pavers on top of it?

-This is definitely not the preferred method of installation, but it can be done if three issues are addressed.
+This is definitely not the preferred method of installation, but it can be down if three issues are addressed.
 First, the level of the pavement will be raised by about 3" (the thickness of the pavers and the bedding sand).
 This can be an issue if there are doorways opening onto the pavement.
 Second, holes must be drilled through the concrete slab in the lowest points to allow water to drain.
 Third, if the existing concrete slab settles, heaves, or cracks, the pavers will do the same.

 Can I use Mutual Materials' pavers on my pool deck?